HeatherOrtegaMcMillan/telco_churn_classification_project/README.md

 # Telco Churn Classification Project

 ## Project Description
- - machine learning project with the telco dataset
+ - Classification machine learning project with the telco dataset as a project for Codeup
+ - Telco Data was acquired from Codeup's database
+ - Practice working through all the stages of the Data Science pipline for this project (data acquistion, preparation, exploratory data analysis and statistical testing, modeling, and delivery)
+ - Goal is to determine several drivers of churn, devlop a classification model for predictiing customer churn and give reccomendations and breakdown of finding.

 ## Data dictionary
 Target  | Description   | Data Type